Wirelessbrains/limo_autonomy_project_M2_PAR/docs/project_scope_requirements.md

-# Project Scope and Requirements (Cahier des Charges Style)
+# Project Scope and Requirements

 ## 1) Mission Statement
 Build a practical and reproducible system to: